 Scaling from a laptop prototype to clustered execution without rewriting core logic

 Every incremental step in scale, from one job to hundreds per day, introduces failure modes if orchestration and data abstraction are not solved early.
+Tilebox unlocked pipeline resiliency and operational scale for EarthSavvy, including rapid growth from single digit daily jobs to a few hundred production jobs per day within months.
+Each job evolved to support multi-constellation satellite data discovery and download, AI-driven analysis, and results delivery to a customer-facing dashboard.

 Unified workflow orchestration